sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

             '''
     ```

-**Exercise:** What do you think about the value of the `-x` option?
+**Exercise:** What do you think about the value of the `-x` parameter?

 ??? success "Answer"
     Something very interesting is happening here: to run, HISAT2 requires several genome index files.
-As such, they could (should?) be considered as inputs... and this is a problem: on one hand, the `-x` option only accepts strings containing the files path and common name.
+As such, they could (should?) be considered as inputs... and this is a problem: on one hand, the `-x` parameter only accepts strings containing the files path and common name.
 This means that if you were to manually add all the index files as inputs, HISAT2 would not recognize them and crash.
 On the other hand, if you were add the value of `-x` as input, Snakemake would look for a file called `resources/genome_indices/Scerevisiae_index`... and crash because such a file doesn't exist!
 This highlights the fact that **inputs must be files** and this is why we directly added the value of `-x` in the `shell` command.
 However, this is not very convenient: we will see later a better way to deal with this problem.

 Using the same sample than before (`highCO2_sample1`), the workflow can be run with: